 The news was not encouraging.

-Three sets of blood-stained men’s clothing had been found near the East 1st Street Bridge over the Trinity River about 4.5 miles west of the Stevens farmhouse.
-“It was a big bundle of hogwire,” E. M. Bilger Jr. recalled in 1996 (the boy would grow up to be Bedford’s first full-time fire chief).
+Three sets of blood-stained men’s clothing had been found near the East 1st Street bridge over the Trinity River about 4.5 miles west of the Stevens farmhouse.
+“It was a big bundle of hogwire,” E. M. Bilger Jr., seven, recalled in 1996 (the boy would grow up to be Bedford’s first full-time fire chief).
 “Wrapped inside it were clothes, boots, and jewelry.
 It was weighted down with two large red sandstone rocks, the same kind of rocks that the [Stevens] house was built out of.”
 Clip is from the July 10 Dallas Morning News.

 The clothes contained identification, including a card bearing Jewell Rutherford’s Dallas address.